Yadoms/yadoms/trunk/sources/plugins/SmsDialer/GammuBuildInstructions/Readme.txt

 7 - After Gammu is built, don't forget to set it's path in smsDialer (in your CMakeListsUserConfig.txt file).

 ------------------------------------------------
-- Linux (Ubuntu) : don't install gammu package, build it from sources (because it needs patch)
+- Linux (Ubuntu) :

-1 - Download the Gammu library (see above)
-2 - Go to gammu folder, create target dir : mkdir build cd build
+1 - Download the Gammu library (see above), and extract it 2 - Go to gammu folder, create target dir : mkdir build cd build